glacials/twos.dev/src/cold/guide.md

 and share your own guide with me!

 ## Meetings
-Because of my schedule (below) I'm not a fan of morning meetings, especially recurring ones.
+Because of my schedule I'm not a fan of morning meetings, especially recurring ones.
 I can do one-offs when needed.

 I like meetings with well-defined outputs